Fruit Trees (3) - Woodbridge Fruit Trees

 $39.50

-Pollination of hazelnuts is complex, and to make it easy, we recommend having all 4 varieities to set fruit.
+Pollination of hazelnuts is complex and you wont get fruit from just one variety.
+To make it easy, we recommend having all 4 varieties to set fruit.
 Hazelnuts produce a large bush that suckers, although can be trained / pruned into a low tree with a single stem.
-This hazelnut pack is 4 advanced suckers, containing a mixture of varieties to afford the best chance of pollination and bearing nuts....
+This hazelnut pack, contains a mixture of varieties to afford the best chance of pollination...

 This sweet flavoursome soft shelled almond is self-fertile, producing a tree about 3m high.
 A very attractive tree covered in single white flowers just as the leaves emerge in spring.
 It likes it hot in summer, but well drained soil and enough watering during the summer growth.
 It needs some winter chill to pollinate but will not tolerate frost.
 Expect...